Card sleight of hand

 The first magic technique is the sly physical manipulation of objects with imperceptible movements, commonly known as Sleight of hand.

-The second magic technique is misdirection. some card sleights are impervious to a keen observer, while other card moves require strong Misdirection — a distraction from a conspicuous card maneuver.
+The second magic technique is misdirection .
+Some card sleights are impervious to a keen observer, while other card moves require strong Misdirection — a distraction from a conspicuous card maneuver.

 Misdirection is focusing the audience’s attention on any object, action, or idea other than the method; so the spectator will not notice the movements which achieve the magic trick.